 Seattle is one of six sites nationwide selected to join New York as part of the John Jay College of Criminal Justice Misdemeanor Justice Network.
 This is an important and exciting project funded by a 3.25-million, 3-year grant from the Laura and John Arnold Foundation that examines criminal justice response to lower-level offenses.
 Drs.
 Helfgott and Parkin are partnering with the Seattle Police Department, Seattle City Attorney’s Office, the City of Seattle Office of City Auditor, Municipal Court of Seattle, King County Prosecutor’s Office, King County Prosecuting Attorney’s Office, and King County Department of Adult & Juvenile Detention for this three year research collaboration.
 The other five sites are Los Angeles, CA; Toledo, OH; Durham, NC; Prince George’s County, MD; and St. Louis, MO.
 Two research assistant positions (undergraduate and graduate) will be funded for this project.

 Students working on these grants and several other SU CJ students have recently been hired by the Seattle Police Department.
 Jennifer Burbridge is now the Southwest Precinct Crime Prevention Coordinator, Matt Thomas and

 Josh McLeod were hired as police officers, Todd Hoagland, Gloria Lara, and Karmen Schuur joined the department as Data Driven Crime analysts, and the others were all hired as paid research assistants and Interns.
 Both Jessica Chandler, Joey Singer are in the final stages of the application process to be police officers.

-More information about the department’s research projects is available on the Center for the Study of Crime and Justice website.
+More information about the department’s research projects is available on the Crime and Justice Research Center's website.
 To receive regular updates from the Criminal Justice Department, subscribe to the newsletter.